janglerjoe-commits/LMAgent/README.md

 [INFO] Loaded 2 MCP servers
 ```

 MCP tools appear automatically alongside built-in tools.
 In the web UI you can see them in the **Tools** panel under their own MCP section.
-The agent will use them just like any other tool.

 ### Troubleshooting MCP

-- **Server won't start** — run the command manually in your terminal first to check for errors (e.g. `npx @modelcontextprotocol/server-filesystem /your/path`).
+- **Server won't start** — run the command manually in your terminal first to check for errors.
 Common causes are Node.js not installed, a missing API key in `env`, or a wrong path.
 - **Tools not showing up** — check that the server name in `mcp.json` has no typos and that LMAgent restarted after you edited the file.
 - **npm not found** — install Node.js from [nodejs.org](https://nodejs.org/).
 The LTS version is recommended.